rhenenrpg/rhenenrpg.github.io/mgmp/foundry/auto-login/README.md

 Changing user management and the user login experience cannot be done with a module, but FoundryVTT modules are only allowed to run client-side in the browser within the scope of the active world. **This a good choice**.

 However, i still want a better user login experience.
-The implemented solution  requires development in three seperate places, one in dokuwiki and two  changes to the FoundryVTT server code.
+The implemented solution requires development in four places, two in dokuwiki and two changes to the FoundryVTT server code.

 The sequence diagram of this solution